-This allows anyone to report a crime anonymously/confidential, or simply to give information about a crime or alleged crime he or she has general knowledge or suspicion about.
-All information is kept in the strictest confidence and is only accessible to the authority the reporting part selects.
-This information will be reported in the annual crime disclosure.
-These forms can be accessed at www.police.vt.edu.
-If you ever need to contact the police, officers and staff will attempt to assist you in any way possible.
+If you ever need to contact the police, officers and staff will attempt to assist you in anyway possible.
 The Virginia Tech Police Department has two locations to serve our community.
-There is a Security Center located at 230 Sterrett Drive, Blacksburg, Virginia 24061.
-The Security Center is staffed 24 hours a day and department personnel are available to answer questions or to have an officer respond to take a complaint.
-The second location is the Public Safety Building located at 330 Sterrett Drive, Blacksburg, Virginia 24061.
-The Public Safety Building is open during normal business hours Monday- Friday.
+The Security Center located in the Public Safety Building at 330 Sterrett Drive, Blacksburg, Virginia 24061, is staffed 24 hours a day and department personnel are available to answer questions or to have an officer respond to take a complaint.
+The second location is the office of the Chief of Police in the Public Safety Building located on second floor and is open during normal business hours Monday- Friday.